sjentsch/lsjDocs/lsj/Ch14_ANOVA2_10.rst

 .. figure:: ../_images/lsj_factorialanova15.*
    :alt: Descriptive statistics for the different levels of sugar and milk

-   The ``coffee`` dataset in jamovi, showing descriptive statistics aggregated by the different levels of the factors ``sugar`` and ``milk``
+   The |coffee|_ data set in jamovi, showing descriptive statistics aggregated by the different levels of the factors ``sugar`` and ``milk``

 .. ----------------------------------------------------------------------------